liushiliushi/liushiliushi.github.io/_pages/about.md

 SIGIR 2022

 # 🎖 Honors and Awards
-- *2020.11* National First Prize in the Contemporary Undergraduate Mathematical Contest in Modeling
-- *2020.11* National Second Prize in the Chinese Mathematics Competitions
 - *2022.07* Outstanding Graduate Student Award of Beijing
 - *2023.10* The University’s First-Class Scholarship